ibabushkin/gabelstaplerwm/README.md

 If you need it, implement it, and use it to your liking, or use a different piece of software.
-Extensibility is one of the main goals, compiling in additional crates with extended features is planned for the future.
+Extensibility is one of the main goals, compiling in additional crates with extended features is being worked on, so this should be possible (if you deem it worth you time).

 ## Configuration and Installation
 Simple as the source itself: